jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: An existing ObjectMapper object is configured/modified.**
 **Problem:** ObjectMapper is thread-safe only after configuration.
 Configuring an ObjectMapper is not thread-safe.
-**Solution:** Avoid configuring objectMappers except when initializing: right after construction.
+**Solution:** Avoid configuring objectMappers except when initializing: right after construction, in one thread.
-It is recommended to create ObjectReaders and ObjectWriters from ObjectMapper and pass those around since they are immutable and therefore guaranteed to be thread-safe.
+The safe and recommended approach is to create configured ObjectReaders and ObjectWriters from ObjectMapper and share those, since they are immutable and therefore guaranteed to be thread-safe.
 **Rule name:** AvoidModifyingObjectMapper

 Using XPath